Peak Performers is an Austin based staffing agency.

 Should I just ask for a bunch of resumes?

 Resumes do not tell the whole story.
-Your Staffing Consultant will evaluate candidates based not only on their resumes, but also through their interview and interactions with Peak Performers; their computer skills and situational test results; and our history with them as either their previous or potential employer.
+Your Peak Performers’ representative will evaluate candidates based not only on their resumes, but also through their interview and interactions with Peak Performers; their computer skills and situational test results; and our history with them as either their previous or potential employer.
 You can expect to receive the resumes of our best qualified and available candidates and feel confident in our recommendations.

 How does Peak qualify candidates?